scarlett-de/Zoomcamp_hw/Homework2/Answers_hw2.md

+Steps to install Kestra, set up Postgres and PGAdmin

+I use the docker-compose-kestra to install kestra.
+And I use the database I created in the last module,

 ## Question 1
 I commented out purge files in the example yaml file, and use the one attached (02_postgres_taxi.yml) to ingest yellow_tripdata_2020-12.csv. and I checked logs in the executions, the file size is **128.3MB**.